MarkYHZhang/profanitydrain/README.md

 # cleantext

-This is a python library for text filteration
+This is a python library for text filteration.